ojoago1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-cript that deletes all the regular files (not the directories) with a .js extension
+cript that counts the number of directories and sub-directories in the current directory